yesodweb/yesodweb.com-content/blog/2012/11/stable-vetted-hackage.md

 So how can we move forward on this?
 There are a few important ways:

 *   Add more packages.
-I've included Yesod and all its dependencies.
-As Yesod users know, that already encompasses a lot of the most commonly used packages out there.
+I've included Yesod and all its dependencies, and a number of others (Neil Mitchell, Alan Zimmerman, Jasper Van der Jeugt and Antoine Latter) have added their packages as well.
+Among all of these packages and their dependencies, we already cover a lot of the most commonly used packages out there.
 But having wider coverage is even better.
-I have a feeling adding in Snap and Happstack should be relatively painless, since we overlap quite a bit in library usage.
+If you'd like to add your code, just send a pull request.

 *   Start hosting prepared repositories somewhere, and then release `stackage` onto Hackage.
 We clearly need to have some more testing done before this